12 Things to Keep in Your Winter Car Emergency Kit

 You should keep essential items like food, water, and a first aid kit in your car’s winter emergency kit, as well as winter-specific items, like an ice scraper, shovel, hat, gloves, and blanket.
 Think about what you would need if you were stranded in your car because of a storm.

 Sleeping in your car overnight may be a last resort if you’re stranded in winter weather, but it’s safer than spending the night out in the open.
-The National Weather Service recommends running your vehicle no more than 10 minutes each hour to stay warm while leaving your windows open a crack and regularly clearing your tailpipe to prevent carbon monoxide poisoning.
+The National Weather Service recommends running your vehicle for no more than 10 minutes each hour to stay warm while leaving your windows open a crack and regularly clearing your tailpipe to prevent carbon monoxide poisoning.

 You should always stay with your vehicle while waiting for help to arrive.
 Make sure that you’re visible to rescuers, and take steps to make sure that you stay as warm and hydrated as you can.[6]